 What is clear in the New Testament references to "the antichrist" is that this is not a supernatural or superhuman concept, but takes place and manifests itself on a human level.
 Behind the antichristian powers the shadow of the "demonic" may fall, but with the concept of "the antichrist" we find ourselves not on some remote evil terrain, but on the well-known terrain of our daily human existence.
 Indeed, the human level of the antichrist is one of the most compelling messages of the New Testament.
 It is a human force—a human "anti"—that elevates itself and disintegrates through the victory of the Lamb. — Ibid., p.
 278

 Let us conclude by saying that the real force of the Biblical picture means that antichrist is religious and not irreligious, present and not just future, internal and not external, and familiarly human and not grotesquely superhuman.
 This means that we cannot afford to gaze back to the remote past or forward into the distant future.
 Identifying antichrist today is not a matter of throwing stones at Rome or the liberals.
-It is a matter of searching our own house and hearts, and allowing the Biblical message of "grace alone", "Christ alone" and "faith alone" to call all that we do or teach into question.
+It is a matter of searching our own house and hearts, and allowing the Biblical message of "grace alone", through faith in "Christ alone" to call all that we do or teach into question.
 What are the gospel substitutes of today?
 What have we evangelicals put in the place of the glorious work of God in Jesus Christ?
 That with which we are all too familiar, that which we have baptized and revered, that which has become part of our own sacred tradition—maybe it is here that antichrist is at work today.
 One thing is certain: Unless by divine enlightenment we can discern the work of antichrist today, we have no assurance that we will discern his manifestation tomorrow.

 Antichrist at Work Today